LIS561/syllabi/md/CourseDesc12052018.md

 # Course Description

-Covers the role of formal syntaxes and structures in the design of systems for recording, managing and accessing information.
+Covers the role of formal syntax and structures in the design of systems for recording, managing and accessing information.
 Applies concepts from logic, set theory, and discrete mathematics to requirements analysis, conceptual modeling, and mapping between